oldwatchlover/Rendering-Plant/Documentation/RP-INPUT-FORMAT.md

 #### Parameters

-        name            set the material name
-        color           set the material color to r,g,b,a (floating point, 0.0-1.0) ambient         set the ambient term to r,g,b,a (floating point, 0-1.0) diffuse         set the diffuse term to r,g,b,a (floating point, 0-1.0)
+        name            set the material name. opens new material. color           set the material color to r,g,b,a (floating point, 0.0-1.0) ambient         set the ambient term to r,g,b,a (floating point, 0-1.0) diffuse         set the diffuse term to r,g,b,a (floating point, 0-1.0)